 The men were marking trees ready for the crews who would follow them.
 They would notice a “buzzing” sound coming from above them.
 As both men turned their attention upward, they could see the shiny objects.
 They remained in sight for around a minute before disappearing into the distance.

 Each of the men had experience in the area.
-And so used to the ample amounts of aircraft that would regularly fly over the woodland.
-They would dismiss the notion that the objects were a squadron fighter jets.
+And so were used to the ample amounts of aircraft that would regularly fly over the woodland.
+They would dismiss the notion that the objects were a squadron of fighter jets.
 Or some other conventional aircraft.

 In total, over 80 UFO sightings would feature in newspapers throughout the state of Idaho during the summer of 1947.
 We have to ask how many more reports received no publicity?
 And further still, how many sightings would not even have reports?
 And ultimately, did the plethora of UFO sightings in the Gem State share a connection to the abundance of sightings happening all over the United States?

 The video below looks at UFO sightings during this period in history.

 The stories, accounts, and discussion in this article are not always based on proven facts and may go against currently accepted science and common beliefs.
 The details included in the article are based on the reports and accounts available to us as provided by witnesses and documentation.

 By publishing these accounts, UFO Insight does not take responsibility for the integrity of them.
 You should read this article with an open mind and come to a conclusion yourself.